assemblymade/meta/app/views/guides_groups/platform.md

 Coderwall has one kind of App Coin and Buckets has another.
 Users earn ownership by accumulating coins in different products.

+This ownership entitles users to royalties when a product earns profits, based on percentage of ownership.
+Also, ownership percentages can play a role in votes for product decision-making.

-User's app coins are recorded on the Bitcoin Blockchain as <a href="#the-blockchain">Colored Coins</a>.
-This renders them trustless and ineffaceable.
+Users’ app coins are recorded on the Bitcoin Blockchain as <a href="#the-blockchain">Colored Coins</a>.
+This renders them trustless and permanent.

 # Earning coins